 Microsoft Flight Simulator X (FSX)

-Overall, the Microsoft Flight Simulator X (FSX) is a more popular mainstream game program but X-Plane is gaing ground every day.
+Overall, the Microsoft Flight Simulator X (FSX) is a more popular mainstream game program but X-Plane is now the leader at more professional applications.
 FSX is easy to install and get going.
 However, Microsoft is not supporting it any more.
 It is a fine program as it is used by many.
 No light-sport airplanes are included with the original install except there is a trike as an aircraft and a Piper Cub.
+I actually use the FSX for the trike because it has a nice trike in the selection of aircraft.

 I found a Flight Design CTSW with and old instrument panel I was able to download and install.
 It flies great but the CTLS I fly has a glass cockpit which is a completely different panel.